coq/coq/doc/sphinx/user-extensions/proof-schemes.rst

     simpl; auto with arith.
     Qed.

-  We can use directly the functional induction (:tacn:`function induction`) tactic instead of the pattern/apply trick:
+  We can use directly the functional induction (:tacn:`functional induction`) tactic instead of the pattern/apply trick:

   .. coqtop:: all